Years Helping Families

 Our FFI is committed to helping families obtain self-sufficiency, making a better life for themselves, and their families.

-Classes are also available in Spanish.
-Funding for the Families First Institute is provided by the Roberta Leventhal Sudakoff Foundation and the Mark & Carol Hyman Fund.
+Each Families First Institute class is free of charge to participants.
+Funding for the Families First Institute is provided by the Sarasota County Contracted Human Services and the Mark & Carol Hyman Fund.

 Children First Admits Students without Discrimination